esp-rs/book/src/tooling/debugging/probe-rs.md

 # probe-rs

-The probe-rs project is a set of tools to interact with embedded MCU's using various debug probes.
-It is similar to openOCD, PyOCD, Segger tools, etc. There is support for ARM & RISCV architectures along with a collection of tools, including but not limited to:
+The [probe-rs] project is a set of tools to interact with embedded MCU's using various debug probes.
+It is similar to [openOCD], [PyOCD], [Segger tools], etc. There is support for `ARM` & `RISC-V` architectures along with a collection of tools, including but not limited to:

 - Debugger
   - GDB support.